 Judge reverses Missouri trooper's loss of officer license

 JEFFERSON CITY, Mo.
-(AP) — A judge has reversed the Missouri Department of Public Safety's revocation of the peace officer license of a highway patrolman who was driving a boat when a handcuffed Iowa man fell out and drowned.
+(AP) — A judge has reversed the revocation of the peace officer license of a Missouri highway patrolman who was driving a boat when a handcuffed Iowa man fell out and drowned.

 Piercy was driving 20-year-old Brandon Ellingson, of Clive, Iowa, for a breath test at the Lake of the Ozarks in 2014 when Ellingson fell off the boat and slipped out of an improperly secured life vest.

-Green ruled that public safety Director Drew Juden didn't provide findings of fact and conclusions of law when revoking Pierce's license.
+Green ruled director Drew Juden didn't provide findings of fact and conclusions of law when revoking Piercy's license.

 Piercy was sentenced to 10 days in county jail for misdemeanor negligent operation of a vessel.
-He can't return to the patrol without his peace officer license.
+He needs the license to return to patrol.